ziad-saab/fullstack-practice-project/README.md

 5. The API contract says that user objects should have an `avatarUrl` field, but as you can see that field is not part of the `users` table in the database.
 That's OK.
 The database and REST representations don't have to match at 100%, and resources don't even have to be tied to any storage.
 In this case though, the `avatarUrl` can be generated from the `email` field using the [Gravatar service](https://en.gravatar.com/site/implement/images/).
 To do this you'll need to generate an `md5` hash of the email (read the docs!).
 The best place to make this addition would be in your data loader: before sending out a user object, add an `avatarUrl` property using the Gravatar instructions to generate it.

     **NOTE**: Even though this logic could be implemented on the client, we choose to implement it at the level of the API.
 This way we can change our `avatarUrl` logic only once, and all client applications will see the change.
+6. Add CORS support!
+Since your client web app will be hosted on a separate subdomain, you'll need CORS.
+The `express-cors` middleware can take care of that for you.
+For now, you can use it without any config, meaning it will allow all domains. **This will need to be changed before deploying.**

 When you are done, make sure to test your API thoroughly using [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).
 You should test the following: